-Editor at large and Oscars clairvoyant to finally nab Best Actor for roughing it in Alejandro Iñárritu’s The Revenant.
+Editor at large and Oscars clairvoyant Lynn Hirschberg returns to the task of predicting Sunday’s 88th Academy Awards – the night bets are on for Leonardo DiCaprio to finally nab Best Actor for roughing it in Alejandro Iñárritu’s The Revenant.
 Read on for Hirschberg’s picks and critiques of the night to come, and tune in to the podcast for her chat with digital features director Erik Maza.

 Best Actor and Actress: Partly thanks to his behind-the-scenes campaigning, “Leo’s going to win, and I think that’s fine.
 He’s a great actor, very popular, and he’ll bring his mom to the Oscars.”
 As for Best Actress, “Brie Larson is going to win that category [for Room].
 She has all the momentum, and she feels genuinely thankful to be there, which is a big thing during awards season.”

 Best Director: Even though it’d be his second year in a row, Hirschberg’s bets are on Alejandro Iñárritu.
 “I think it’s a testament to his achievement and a testament to a degree of difficulty.
 They’ve very wisely made it clear that The Revenant was an incredibly difficult movie to make.”
 Also: “I think he makes movies that appeal to men, and I think that’s appealing to people.
 They’re very masculine films.”